DK-Nguyen/pytorch-sepconv/README.md

-# Project: Applying Video Interpolation on Densely Sampled Light Field
+# Project: Frame Interpolation on Densly Sampled Lightfield Images
 This project is forked from https://github.com/HyeongminLEE/pytorch-sepconv.git as the starting point.

 ## Summary